tensorflow/tensorflow/g3doc/LangRef.md

 integer-set-attribute ::= affine-map
 ```

-An integer-set attribute is an attribute that represents a integer-set object.
+An integer-set attribute is an attribute that represents an integer-set object.

 #### String Attribute